5h4kun1/Docker-In-Linux/README.md

 ![](https://developers.redhat.com/sites/default/files/styles/article_feature/public/blog/2014/05/homepage-docker-logo.png?itok=zx0e-vcP)

+The easiest way to install Docker on Linux depends on your specific Linux distribution.
+Here are the general steps for some popular Linux distributions:

+1. Ubuntu:
+   - Update the package lists: `sudo apt update`
+   - Install Docker: `sudo apt install docker.io`
+   - Start and enable the Docker service: `sudo systemctl start docker` and `sudo systemctl enable docker`
+   - Add your user to the `docker` group to run Docker commands without using `sudo`: `sudo usermod -aG docker your_username`

+2. Debian:
+   - Update the package lists: `sudo apt update`
+   - Install Docker: `sudo apt install docker.io`
+   - Start and enable the Docker service: `sudo systemctl start docker` and `sudo systemctl enable docker`
+   - Add your user to the `docker` group to run Docker commands without using `sudo`: `sudo usermod -aG docker your_username`

+3. CentOS:
+   - Enable the Docker CE repository: `sudo dnf config-manager --add-repo=https://download.docker.com/linux/centos/docker-ce.repo`
+   - Install Docker: `sudo dnf install docker-ce`
+   - Start and enable the Docker service: `sudo systemctl start docker` and `sudo systemctl enable docker`
+   - Add your user to the `docker` group to run Docker commands without using `sudo`: `sudo usermod -aG docker your_username`

+4. Fedora:
+   - Install Docker: `sudo dnf install docker`
+   - Start and enable the Docker service: `sudo systemctl start docker` and `sudo systemctl enable docker`
+   - Add your user to the `docker` group to run Docker commands without using `sudo`: `sudo usermod -aG docker your_username`

+5. Arch Linux:
+   - Install Docker: `sudo pacman -S docker`
+   - Start and enable the Docker service: `sudo systemctl start docker` and `sudo systemctl enable docker`
+   - Add your user to the `docker` group to run Docker commands without using `sudo`: `sudo usermod -aG docker your_username`

+These steps provide a general guideline, but it's always recommended to consult your distribution's documentation for specific instructions tailored to your version and setup.

 To install Docker on Linux, you can follow the steps outlined below.
 Please note that the instructions provided are general, and the exact commands may vary depending on your Linux distribution.